apache/cloudstack-documentation/source/adminguide/veeam_plugin.rst

    remaining image(s)

-Installing Veeam Backup and Recovery for use with CloudStack
+Installing Veeam Backup and Replication for use with CloudStack
 -------------------------------------------------------------

-The B&R Veeam plugin has been tested against Veeam Backup and Recovery 11 and 12.
+The B&R Veeam plugin has been tested against Veeam Backup and Replication 11 and 12.
 The enterprise edition is required for the Enterprise Manager API.
 The final tested version of Veeam was on a Windows Server 2019 (with desktop), although much of the development work was done against a Windows Server 2016 OS (with desktop).